SolemmaLLC/ClimateStudioDocs/docs/sceneObjects.rst

-Scene Objects (Assets)
+Scene Assets
 ================================================

-Scene objects are geometries that can be placed in Rhino model as a Rhino block.
+Scene assets are geometries that can be placed in Rhino model as a Rhino block.
 These objects can be picked up by ClimateStudio when running simulations.

 .. figure:: images/workflowPanel_SceneObjects.png
    :width: 900px
    :align: center

-As of v2.0 there are three different scene objects (assets) that can be placed:
+As of v2.0 there are three different scene assets that can be placed:

 | 1 - `Luminaires`_ (optional)
 | 2 - `Tubular Daylighting Devices`_ (optional)